-Children who have Family Members in Prison
+Children who have family members in prison

-All Centres are committed to supporting children and young people who have a parent or close relative in prison and will work with the family to find the best ways of supporting the child.
+We are committed to supporting students who have a parent or close relative in prison and will work with the family to find the best ways of supporting them.

-Children with family members in prison are usually at significant risk of poverty, stigma, isolation, poor mental health and poor attendance.
+Students with family members in prison are usually at significant risk of poverty, stigma, isolation, poor mental health and poor attendance.